DataBiosphere/terra-landing-zone-service/README.md

 It is important that step's implementation should be idempotent.
 Please take a look at Stairway developer guide [here](https://github.com/DataBiosphere/stairway/blob/develop/FLIGHT_DEVELOPER_GUIDE.md).

 Resource creation is defined using the standard Azure Java SDK.
-Together with defining desired properties for a resource it is also important to assign specific tags to a resource based on requirements.
+Together with defining desired properties for a resource it is also important to assign specific tags to a resource.

 ### Receiving Parameters

-Each step has access to `ParameterResolver`.
-This class allows accessing a specific parameters.
+Each step has access to [ParameterResolver](https://github.com/DataBiosphere/terra-landing-zone-service/blob/main/library/src/main/java/bio/terra/landingzone/library/landingzones/definition/factories/ParametersResolver.java).
+This class allows accessing specific parameters.
 All default values for parameters are set in `LandingZoneDefaultParameters`.

 ### Naming Resources and Idempotency

-Each step which creates Azure resource should provide requirements for name generation.
-For doing this it should provide unique (should be unique across all steps withing a flight) resource type and also return list of `ResourceNameRequirements` (in general step can create more than one Azure resource).
+Each step which creates an Azure resource should provide requirements for name generation.
+For doing this, it should provide a unique resource type (unique across all steps withing the flight) and also return a list of `ResourceNameRequirements` (in general, a step can create more than one Azure resource).
 Please take a look at the step example above.

 The resource name generator creates a name from a hash of the landing zone id and internal sequence number.
 As long as the landing zone id is globally unique, the resulting name will be the same across retry attempts with a very